uwrit/leaf-docs/docs/administration/datasets.md

 | religion          | nvarchar  |

 ### Key Points
-- **All columns in `Basic Demongraphics` are required** - Leaf will automatically date-shift, calculate ages, and remove the HIPAA identified columns (`mrn` and `name`) depending on if the user is in `Identified` or `De-identified` mode.
+!!! info "All columns in `Basic Demongraphics` are required"
+    Leaf will automatically date-shift, calculate ages, and remove the HIPAA identified columns (`mrn` and `name`) depending on if the user is in `Identified` or `De-identified` mode

-- **The Patient Identifier column must be called *personId*** - While Leaf Concepts are flexible regarding the column name for patient identifiers, `Datasets` are more restrictive and require a predictable, specific column name.
-This ensures alignment of Leaf `Datasets` when multiple Leaf instances are federated, among other reasons.
+!!! info "The Patient Identifier column must be called *personId*"
+    While Leaf Concepts are flexible regarding the column name for patient identifiers, `Datasets` are more restrictive and require a predictable, specific column name.
+This ensures alignment of Leaf `Datasets` when multiple Leaf instances are federated, among other reasons

-- **It's okay if you don't have data for every column** - Though every column must be returned in the SQL statement, it's fine to hard-code it as 'Unknown', etc. For example, `religion = 'Unknown'`.
+!!! info "It's OK if you don't have data for every column"
+    Though every column must be returned in the SQL statement, it's fine to hard-code it as `NULL` or `'Unknown'`, etc. For example, `religion = NULL`

-- **The `isDeceased`, `isHispanic`, and `isMarried` bit/boolean columns are used in the bar charts on the `Visualize` screen** - These are needed because Leaf does not enforce specific values for the `ethnicity` or `maritalStatus` columns (so you have flexiblity in showing your data as it is), but in return you need to define these true/false columns yourself.
-For example, `hispanicBoolean = CAST(CASE ethnicity WHEN 'Hispanic or Latino' THEN 1 ELSE 0 END AS BIT)`.
+!!! info "The `isDeceased`, `isHispanic`, and `isMarried` bit/boolean columns are used in the bar charts on the `Visualize` screen"
+    These are needed because Leaf does not enforce specific values for the `ethnicity` or `maritalStatus` columns (so you have flexiblity in showing your data as it is), but in return you need to define these true/false columns yourself.
+For example, `hispanicBoolean = CAST(CASE ethnicity WHEN 'Hispanic or Latino' THEN 1 ELSE 0 END AS BIT)`

-- **Values in `gender` must be `F`, `Female`, `M`, or `Male`** - This allows them to be predictably aggregated in bar charts (case insensitive).
+!!! info "Values in `gender` must be `F`, `Female`, `M`, or `Male`"
+    This allows them to be predictably aggregated in bar charts (case insensitive)

 ### Defining the Basic Demographics Query
 Basic Demographics and other datasets can be added using the Admin page within Leaf.